CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 ## Upgrading from NetQ 4.5.0 or Later

-You can upgrade to NetQ 4.7.0 if your deployment is currently running version 4.5.0 or later.
+You can upgrade directly to NetQ 4.7.0 if your deployment is currently running version 4.5.0 or later.
 ### Back up your NetQ Data

 {{<link title="Back Up and Restore NetQ" text="Backing up your NetQ data">}} is an optional step for on-premises deployments.
 NetQ cloud deployments create backups automatically.